axibase/atsd/administration/migration/container.md

 ...
 ```

-The `DataMigrator` job may take a long time to complete.
-You can monitor the job progress in the Yarn web interface at `http://atsd_hostname:8050/`.
+The `DataMigrator` job takes a long time to complete.
+Monitor the job progress in the Yarn web interface at `http://atsd_hostname:8050/`.

-The Yarn interface is automatically terminated once the `DataMigrator` is finished.
+The Yarn interface is automatically stopped once the `DataMigrator` is finished.

 Step 6.
 Migration is now complete.